UBS Scaffolding Utilizes Unique Aluminum Frame Access System That Meets Every Engineering Challenge

 ST. PATRICK'S CATHEDRAL

-Projects like St. Patricks Cathedral required interior and exterior scaffolding while allowing for complete access by the public.
-Aluminum was chosen for due to its high strength to weight to weight ratio as well as its resistance to corrosion and rusting given the long term duration of the project.
-The interior scaffolding consists utilized a custom designed rolling platform in the main Nave to allow for full access to the domed ceiling while maintaining as much seating as possible.
+The project at St. Patrick's Cathedral required interior and exterior scaffolding while allowing for complete access by the public.
+Aluminum was chosen due to its high strength-to-weight to weight ratio as well as its resistance to corrosion and rusting given the long duration of the project.
+The interior scaffolding utilized a custom-designed rolling platform in the main nave to allow for full access to the domed ceiling while maintaining as much seating as possible.

-This award-winning scaffold stood 565 feet and was designed, fabricated and erected in 1999 & 2013.
+This award-winning scaffold stood 565 feet and was designed, fabricated, and erected in 1999 and again in 2013.
 It consisted of 37 miles of aluminum tubing and had a design load in excess of one million pounds to accommodate potential ice and snow loading.
-The scaffold structure followed the taper of the Monument and is “crowned” with a customized pyramidal structure for the final 65 feet.
+The scaffold structure followed the taper of the Monument and was “crowned” with a customized pyramidal structure for the final 65 feet.